 In summary, due to different properties of the theory in the UV (large field values, low temperature) and in the IR (small field values, high temperature), the field space naturally divides into two parts: \begin{enumerate} \item The low-temperature (LT) regime, where no resummations in the thermal part of the potential are needed.
 The RG-improved potential with running couplings and fields should be used and the renormalisation scale should follow the value of the field. \item The high-temperature (HT) regime, where the scale at which computations are performed is set by the temperature.
 This is the region where thermal resummations are inevitable and the dimensionally reduced theory can be used to cancel renormalisation-scale dependence and systematically include higher-order corrections. \end{enumerate}

-In the case of scale-invariant potentials, which we treat as models for supercooled transitions, there is also a natural division of parameters which need to be computed in different field- or scale-regimes: \begin{enumerate} \item Low-temperature/large-field-value parameters: the location of the symmetry-breaking minimum, the energy of the true vacuum (needed to determine the phase transition strength $\alpha$), the temperature at which thermal inflation starts $T_V$, the reheating temperature. \item High-temperature/small-field-value parameters: the percolation and nucleation temperatures, the size of bubbles at collision $R_*H_*$, the inverse time scale of the transition $\beta/H_*$ (normalised to the Hubble length/time). \end{enumerate} Therefore, one can compute the quantities from the first category using a finite-temperature RG-improved potential without resummations, while for the quantities from the second category, which are related to solving the bounce equation, the use of the dimensionally reduced theory is required.
+In the case of scale-invariant potentials, which we treat as models for supercooled transitions, there is also a natural division of parameters which need to be computed in different field- or scale-regimes: \begin{enumerate} \item LT regime: the location of the symmetry-breaking minimum, the energy of the true vacuum (needed to determine the phase transition strength $\alpha$), the temperature at which thermal inflation starts $T_V$, the reheating temperature, $T_r$. \item HT regime: the percolation and nucleation temperatures, the size of bubbles at collision $R_*H_*$, the inverse time scale of the transition $\beta/H_*$ (normalised to the Hubble length/time). \end{enumerate} Therefore, one can compute the quantities in the first category using a finite-temperature RG-improved potential without resummations, while for the quantities in the second category, which are related to solving the bounce equation, the use of the dimensionally reduced theory is required.
 Below, when we consider a concrete model, we will demonstrate that indeed the escape point for the bounce trajectory lies within the HT region.
 In the literature the HT approximation has been used for computations related to the phase transition in supercooled transitions, see e.g.\ refs.~\cite{Levi:2022bzt, Salvio:2023qgb, Salvio:2023ynn}.
 However, using dimensional reduction in the HT regime and relating it to the low-temperature limit through the RG running and using both of them is a novel approach which we present in this work.

-We will demonstrate how the construction works by applying it to a model with classical scale invariance and an extra $SU(2)_X$ gauge group in the proceeding sections.
+We will demonstrate how this construction works by applying it to a model with classical scale invariance and an extra SU(2)$_X$ gauge group in the proceeding sections.